 There followed a few days of flailing around trying to figure out how to install the app and get it to run without crashing.

-The key to getting the Native Access installer to work correctly is to tell wine to pretend to be Windows 10 instead of its default.
-In the wrapWine first run script, I use winecfg /v win10 before running the installer to set the version.
+before running the installer to set the version.
 With lower Windows versions, the installer will try to install a driver for mounting ISO images, which wine doesn't like, and the install gets stuck and hangs forever.

 Once installed, the app would crash immediately with a bunch of cryptic errors.
 I spent a while trying out various "winetricks", which generally work by downloading DLLs from Microsoft and using them instead of wine's built-in implementations.
-After much experimentation, I discovered the magic trick, ucrtbase2019.
-With that in place, the app starts and asks you to log in with your Native Instruments account.
+After much experimentation, I discovered the magic trick, ucrtbase2019

 Success!

 Installing Kontakt worked right away, but a bunch of other plugins failed to install with an error message saying that Native Access was unable to mount an ISO image.
-This is a known issue with Native Access running in wine, and the yabridge README has helpful instructions for how to work around it by mounting the downloaded ISO in linux and running the installer with wine.
+This is a known issue with Native Access running in wine, and the yabridge

-I did that manually a few times before I got bored and decided to write a script to automate the process.
-The ni-plugin-install script will scan the Downloads folder inside the wine prefix and ask which ISO file you want to install, then mount it and run the installer using the same wine prefix, so everything ends up where it's supposed to.
+script will scan the Downloads folder inside the wine prefix and ask which ISO file you want to install, then mount it and run the installer using the same wine prefix, so everything ends up where it's supposed to.
 Once you install the plugin manually, you can open Native Access again and it will discover the installation and do whatever license registration thing it needs to do to make it usable.

 Wrapping up